crpistillo/Marvel_Vs_Capcom/README.md

 1- The client is set as local by default, if you want to use a different IP you can change it in the shell script "client.sh".

 2- You can change the quantity of players from 2 to 4 in the config.json file located on the folder config.

+3- As long as the team haves players connected the game will continue and the players that disconnected could return

+# Controls
+Use:
+Arrows to move
+1 to change character
+N to thrown projectile
+M to grab
+C to soft punch
+D for strong punch
+V for soft kick
+F for strong kick

+0 to mute sound